ElmirDevland/bringitup/README.md

 The script for sending data from the form.
 Validation of the email field and the mask for the phone number.

 Optimization.

+Optimization and expansion of the player.
+Implementation of the functionality for checking video viewing, and activating the next video.